networkteam/vignet/README.md

 This is why we created _Vignet_:

 * It runs as a standalone service in your infrastructure
-* It has access to infrastructure repositories
+* It will get access to your GitOps repositories
 * It exposes an authenticated Rest API for patching YAML declarations via commands
 * It integrates flexible authorization via OPA (Open Policy Agent) rules to decide if a command should be allowed
-* It is easy to integrate into GitLab CI, GitHub Actions and other automation tools
+* It is easy to integrate into GitLab CI, GitHub Actions and other systems
 * Works perfectly with Flux, ArgoCD or other GitOps tools

 ## Design principles

 * Vignet is stateless, repositories and authorization are configured via configuration files
+* Policies are customizable via Open Policy Agent (OPA) rules

 ## Current state